-International students are automatically granted 60 points for their enrolment at Deakin - which means you only need 40 more points to apply for an award!
-There are opportunities to study abroad for a trimester or two, volunteer or work abroad, study a foreign language, or attend international conferences.
-As an international student, you are able to undertake an overseas study experience as part of your Deakin degree, however, there are also Global Citizenship opportunities in Australia that you can take advantage of, including on Deakin's campuses.
+International students are automatically granted 60 points for their enrolment at Deakin - which means you only need 40 more points to apply for an award.
+There are opportunities to attend a study tour, volunteer or do an internship in Australia or abroad, study a foreign language or attend international conferences.

-Make the most of your international education experience by participating in the pre-approved activities listed below or, refer to the full list under the 'Activities and Outcomes' tab.
-If you have questions or need assistance, contact us at firstname.lastname@example.org or drop by our office.
+Make the most of your international experience by participating in the pre-approved activities listed below or, refer to the full list under “Points”.

 |International Student at Deakin||60|